TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Methods

 \item \textbf{MNI Template Registration}: Register brain extracted images to the MNI template space using a selectable template from a drop-down menu.
 This facilitates standardized comparisons across subjects and studies by aligning images to a common anatomical space.

 \item \textbf{MRI-PET Co-registration}: Perform co-registration of PET images with corresponding MRI scans using a CSV input file containing the paths to MRI and PET image pairs.
-This enables precise alignment of functional (PET) and anatomical (MRI) data allowing multimodal analyses, as well as enabling population-level, voxel-level analyses of PET images.
+This enables precise alignment of functional (PET) and anatomical (MRI) data, allowing multimodal analyses as well as enabling population-level, voxel-level analyses of PET images.

-\item \textbf{COMBAT Harmonization}: Implementation of the COMBAT harmonization method to adjust for batch effects and scanner-induced variability.
+\item \textbf{COMBAT Harmonization}: Implementation of the COMBAT harmonization method to adjust for batch effects and scanner induced variability.
 Users provide a CSV file containing batch or scanner details for each input image to facilitate this process, improving data comparability across different scanners or study sites.

 \item \textbf{RAVEL Normalization}: Incorporate RAVEL normalization to reduce scanner related non-biological differences among images.
 Users provide the location of the control region masks and brain masks for this process, ensuring that genuine biological variations are retained in the data.